NVIDIA/TensorRT-Model-Optimizer/docs/source/getting_started/windows/_installation_with_olive.rst

             $ pip install onnxruntime-genai-directml>=0.4.0
             $ pip install onnxruntime-directml==1.20.0

+   - Above onnxruntime and onnxruntime-genai packages enable Olive workflow with DirectML Execution-Provider (EP).
+To use other EPs, install corresponding packages.

-     Additionally, ensure that dependencies for TensorRT Model Optimizer - Windows are met as mentioned in the :ref:`Install-Page-Standalone-Windows`.
+   - Additionally, ensure that dependencies for TensorRT Model Optimizer - Windows are met as mentioned in the :ref:`Install-Page-Standalone-Windows`.

 **2. Configure Olive for TensorRT Model Optimizer – Windows**